 For this reason, we think our most important advice for people who want to make a big positive difference with their careers is to choose a very pressing problem to work on.
 This page is meant to help readers make that choice.
 Read more about the importance of choosing the right problem.

 A key consideration for where to work is how society is currently allocating resources.
 If an important problem is already widely recognised, then it is likely that a lot of people are already trying to solve it, in which case it will usually be harder for a few extra people who decide to work on the issue to have a very large impact.
 All else equal, you are likely to be able to do far more good in an area that is not getting the attention it deserves.

 One way to think about this is in terms of a ‘world portfolio’: What would the ideal allocation of resources be for all social causes?
 And in which causes are we farthest from that ideal allocation?

 This is why our list looks a bit surprising: we purposefully want to highlight global issues that we think are furthest from getting the attention they need — such as the risk of a catastrophic engineered pandemic, which currently gets $1–2 billion of funding per year, which is only 1/500th of a more widely recognised problem like climate change (which also needs more work).

-To learn more about why we prioritise more neglected issues, see our article on comparing global problems in terms of scale, neglectedness, and solvability, and our key ideas series.
+To learn more about why we prioritise more neglected issues, see our article on comparing global problems in terms of scale, neglectedness, and solvability, and our advanced series.